w3tecch/aurelia-typescript-boilerplate/README.md

 ```

 ## App configuration
 There is an app configuration management in place.
-Two standart environments are already set (devlopment and production).
+Two standart environments are already set (development and production).
 You can for example build the production with:

 ```shell